 Short list of moves, mapped to buyer type.

-- Skeptical CIO: cite Dennis 2025 (Information Systems Research) and Blut 2021 meta-analysis.
-"This is not a demo, this is 40 years of IS research."
+- Skeptical CIO: cite Dennis 2025 (Information Systems Research, n = 957 across four studies) and Blut 2021 meta-analysis.
+"This is not a demo, this is 40 years of IS research and a four-study package from the Kelley School of Business."

-- Head of CX: cite Nass and Reeves + MASA.
+- Head of CX: cite Nass and Reeves + MASA + honesty framework.
 "Users apply social scripts to faces and voices automatically.
-Text UIs leave that value on the table."
+Text UIs leave that value on the table, and informal tone in text reads as dishonest rather than friendly."

-- HR, L and D, or compliance lead: cite Lucas and Gratch 2014.
-"People disclose more to non-judgmental AI interviewers.
+- HR, L and D, or compliance lead: cite Lucas and Gratch 2014 and the VA veterans study.
+"People disclose more to non-judgmental AI interviewers, including veterans discussing mental health.
 Better signal for you."

-- Marketing leader: cite Dennis 2025 on AI-labeled recommendations amplifying persuasion.
-"An AI avatar saying 'I recommend X' carries more weight than a team page saying it."
+- Marketing leader: cite Dennis 2025 on AI-labeled recommendations amplifying persuasion and the e-commerce three-study package.
+"An AI avatar saying 'I recommend X' carries more weight than a team page saying it.
+The effect is largest for hedonic and sensory categories, where emotion carries the decision."

 - Design-minded buyer worried about uncanny valley: cite Mori 1970 and MacDorman 2009.
 "We design for cue coherence, not pure realism.
 That is why our avatars look the way they do."